 Expert crafting, local knowledge and educational resources

-For Zambia's curriculum for junior secondary schools (social studies) we will produce an education pack for teachers with an updated timeline poster based on our research.
-For those near our excavations there will be open days for the public to see the work in progress and handle artefacts.
+For those living near our excavations there were open days for the public, and especially for school groups to see the work in progress and handle artefacts.

 Our international team of researchers includes:

 - archaeologists - expert in innovative approaches to the study of stone tool use, notably use-wear and residue analysis

 - geographers - to help us understand the formation of the sites